 Reach Drug & Alcohol Services

-News Flash: Reach is opening a bright and spacious new hub in Weymouth offering a wide range of services from individual recovery work to group sessions and medically assisted treatments.
+News Flash: Reach now has a bright and spacious new hub in Weymouth offering a wide range of services from individual recovery work to group sessions and medically assisted treatments.
 Take a look at our new brochure here

 Reach Drug and Alcohol Services offers support to those over 18 who wish to address their drug and alcohol use.
 It offers: